daniel-j-h/TM602X/README.md

 For the password of the day, just run:

     ./tm602x-key

+Generate keys for a specific period:

+    ./tm602x-key -week
+    ./tm602x-key -month
+    ./tm602x-key -year

+For reasons of simple environment integration, the output is for formatted as:

+    <ISO 8601> <key>

+    2013-1-13 XXXXXXXXXX

 If you want to generate passwords for other days, you have two simple options: